Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Another feature that this document provides is the way to avoid multiple consent screen per CC authorization request.
 If OpenID Connect Core spec is used to build Aggregated Claims Model naively, it may results in many consent screens per CC request.
-For example, if four IAs and one IW is involved in the request, then, there may be five consent screens.
+For example, if four IAs and one IdA is involved in the request, then, there may be five consent screens.
 This is too onerous.
 This document defines a mechanism to consolidate it into one consent screen.
-This is done through one "IW User Setup Phase" per IA that the IW obtains the consent from the subject to obtain claims from the IA for the purpose of creating aggregated and distributed claims response for future CC requests in which IW will collect a new consent from the subject.
+This is done through one "IdA User Setup Phase" per IA that the IdA obtains the consent from the subject to obtain claims from the IA for the purpose of creating aggregated and distributed claims response for future CC requests in which IdA will collect a new consent from the subject.

 The mechanism used for this is to obtain an access token and a refresh token that corresponds to a suitably wide scope for the purpose.
 While the claims at the time of an CC request can be